Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliverable_docs/ProjectReport.md

  * We operationalize the solution in Azure Container Services for batch and single-mode scoring.

 ## Plan
 We follow the stages fo the TDSP lifecycle, and organize documentation and code according to the stages of the lifecycle.
 Documentation about the work and findings in each of the lifecycle stages is included below.
 The code is organized into folders that follow the lifecycle stages.
-Documentation about the code and its execution is
+Documentation about the code and its execution is provided in .\code folder and subfolders.

-### Personnel
+### Team Personnel
-The project is executed by one data scientist and a data engineer.
-Data engineer serves at the project lead, with appropriate credentials to create necessary Azure resources and Visual Studio Online (VSO) Git repositories.
+The project is executed by one **data scientist** and a **technical program manager**.
+The technical program manager serves at the project lead, with appropriate credentials to provision necessary Azure resources for development and deployment, and Git server for version control.
+Data scientist executes the various data science steps, creates and compares models, and deployes the final model using Azure Machine Learning.

 * NOTE: In a customer project additional personnel, from both from a data science team as well as the client organization, may be involved (as outlined in the TDSP documentation [[link]](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/roles-tasks.md))